PublicDomainProject/strobe-torch/README.md

 There are three momentary buttons on the front.
 Each button represents one frequency.
 So simply press the 50 Hz button and you get a white light beam that flickers with 50 Hz.

-When you release the button, the light goes of and the device consumes no energy.
+When you release the button, the light goes off and the device consumes no energy.